Aldin-SXR/http-logger/README.md

 After that, you can use the `HttpLog\*` namespace and functions you need in your project.

 In order to start logging HTTP requests and responses, you need to first create an `HttpLogger` object.
 The object constructor has three parameters:
-1. `type`:  Type of logger (for now, _only_ file logger is supported, SQL and MongoDB loggers will be added at a latter date)
+1. `type`:  Type of logger (for now, _only_ the file logger is supported, SQL and MongoDB loggers will be added at a latter date)
 2. `filter`: Log filter.
 It show which request/response properties will be logged.
     - features several default filter configurations, as well as the option to define custom filters
-3. `path` Path to the log file.
+3. `path`: Path to the log file.

 ## Authors
 - __Aldin Kovačević__, _initial work on the library and documentation_ - [Aldin-SXR](https://github.com/Aldin-SXR)